Hongtae/DKMalloc/README.md

 # DKMalloc
 Memory pool allocator.
-C / C++
+C / C++.
 Optimized for quick alloc, realloc, free.

 You can use DKMalloc for your project.
 Build DKMalloc as a shared library / DLL for C projects that can not use C\++.
 (essential functions are defined as C-linkage)

 This is simplified 'Memory Allocator' part of DKGL.
  Full version of DKGL: https://github.com/DKGL/DKGL

 ## Performance Test